 7) “My skin is dry and oily!”
 That’s called combination skin, boo.
 It’s very common.
 People with combo skin often have an oily forehead, nose and/or chin, but the rest of their face is dry.
 Makeup Fix: You have to first address skincare.
 I recommend using an oil cleanser, because it works for both dry and oily skin.
 It’s not a bad idea to have two moisturizers–one for oily skin and one for dry–and use on the corresponding areas.
 As far as face makeup, use a mattifying product or pore minimizer on the oily areas.
 I recommend a liquid foundation over a powder, since powder can catch on dry spots.
 Just use a setting powder on the oily areas.

 9) “My pores are huge!”
-Contrary to what you may have heard, you can’t actually shrink your pores.
+Contrary to what you may have heard, you can’t actually shrink your pores with makeup or skincare products (only lasers can do that).
 You are born with your pore size, just like you are born with your father’s laugh or your mother’s aversion to people who chew loudly.
 When you have blackheads or clogged pores, they do expand as they fill with junk (yes, that is the scientific explanation) and they shrink back to normal size when they are clean.
-But there is no such thing as shrinking them any less than that.
+But there is no such thing as shrinking them any less than that with skincare.
 Stop trying to make your pores diet–it’s not going to work.
-Makeup Fix: A pore minimizer (my favorite is POREfessional by Benefit) fills in and kind of blurs the appearance of pores while mattifying the skin.
+Makeup Fix: A pore minimizer (my favorite is POREfessional by Benefit) temporarily fills in and blurs the appearance of pores while mattifying the skin.
 Applying a primer has the same effect.
 Using both (pore minimizer first) seems to be the best route.

 So that’s it.
 Those are the most common complaints I hear as a makeup artist.
 If you have one of these tiny and totally normal imperfections and they don’t bother you, then go on with yo’ bad self!
 But if any of these things bother you, hopefully these tips helped.
 I don’t think we should all look the same way–how boring would that be?–but I’m all for dispensing beauty knowledge if it’s going to help someone feel a little more confident or comfortable with how they look.